 If the environmental benefits of this health crisis are to be harvested and carried forward, implementing systemic changes is the only recourse available.

-To that end, land-use planning can prove to be a game-changer.
+To that end, land-use planning and sustainable landscape architecture can prove to be a game-changer.
 As a practice, it operates on the fundamental principle of integration.
 On a larger scale, this can lead to far more sustainable models of urban living which could potentially make way for better crisis management in the future.
 And that is something the world surely needs.